-The NC BoS CoC is responsible for preparing and overseeing the application process for HUD CoC grants (applied to HUD by CoC) and HUD ESG grants.
+The NC BoS CoC is responsible for preparing and overseeing the application process for HUD CoC a.
+CoC Program Grants

+Program grants (applied to HUD by CoC) and HUD ESG Program grants.
 The NC BoS CoC does this by establishing funding priorities via a transparent and inclusive process and designing, operating, and following a collaborative process.
 The NC BoS CoC encourages all eligible applicants to submit project applications.